suborbital/reactr/docs/wasm.md

 go get github.com/suborbital/reactr/rwasm
 ```

+Install [WasmEdge](https://github.com/WasmEdge/WasmEdge/blob/master/docs/install.md) for using WasmEdge runtime.

-For now, WasmEdge runtime has not been merged into main repo, so we should replace it in the `go.mod`, something like:
+For now, WasmEdge runtime has not been merged into main repo, so we should replace it with your local repo in the `go.mod`, something like:
 ```
 replace github.com/suborbital/reactr v0.12.0 => ../second-state/reactr
 ```